 If you find that you have retaken control of your life through sin—any definite act of disobedience—simply breathe spiritually (exhale the impure and inhale the pure).
 This important spiritual exercise will enable you to continue to experience Christ’s loving direction over your whole life throughout each day.

 If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness (1 John 1:9).

 Also read Hebrews 10:1-25.
 Remember the three steps involved in confession:

 - Agree with God that you have sinned and reaffirm your decision to life fully for him.

 - Thank God that he has already forgiven you because of Christ’s death on the cross.

 - Trust God to change your wrong attitudes and actions.

 Inhale—Claim by faith the fullness of the Spirit.

 - Surrender the control of your life to Christ.

-The Holy Spirit is our source of power.
-As we trust Jesus Christ, God's Spirit will produce his character within us and empower us to be His witness.
+The Holy Spirit enables us to obey God in his strength rather than our own.
+As we trust Jesus Christ, God’s Spirit will produce his character within us and empower us to be his witnesses.